iterative/dvc.org/static/docs/user-guide/cache-file-linking.md

 > [ReFS](https://docs.microsoft.com/en-us/windows-server/storage/refs/refs-overview)
 > file systems.

-## Supported file links types and their tradeoffs

-There are pros and cons to the 3 supported link types (`reflink`, `hardlink`, `symlink` or soft link).
-While reflinks have all the benefits and none of the worries, they're not commonly supported in most platforms yet.
+There are pros and cons to the 3 supported link types: Hard links, Soft or Symbolic links, and Reflinks\* in more recent systems.
+While reflinks bring all the benefits and none of the worries, they're not commonly supported in most platforms yet.
 Hard/soft links also optimize speed and space in the file system, but carry the risk of breaking your workflow, since updating tracked files in the workspace causes data corruption.
 These 2 link types thus require using cache protected mode (see the `cache.protected` config option in `dvc config cache`).
 Finally, a 4th "linking" option is to actually `copy` files from/to the cache, which is safe but quite inefficient for large files (not recommended for GBs of data).

 Each file linking option is further detailed below, in order of efficiency: